Criterios de

 * Muscle action: voluntary, involuntary

-* Muscles work in pairs: flexor and extensor, concept of tendon
+* Muscles work in pairs: flexor and

-* Exercise to keep muscles healthy: resistance and aerobic
+* Exercise to keep muscles healthy:

-* Muscle injuries; strain, tendinitis; concept of anabolic steroids
+* Muscle injuries; strain, tendinitis;

 Section 4.- The Integumentary System.